-A. My recommendation is to approve Western's Application in the instant Docket, as the resultant rate is reflective of the COS, which was calculated in accordance with the Commission-approved 34.5kV FBR Protocols and Commission-issued Emergency Order, and therefore is just and reasonable and in the public interest.
+A. My recommendation is to approve Victory's Application in the instant Docket, as the resultant rate is reflective of the COS, which was calculated in accordance to the Commission-approved 34.5kV FBR Protocols, and therefore is just and reasonable and in the public interest.